viet-doan/viet-doan/README.md

 - 👨‍🎓 Student at The University of Melbourne

-- 🌱 Currently learning **NodeJS, Firebase, MongoDB**
+- 🌱 Expected to Graduate in December 2024

-- 👨‍💻 Currently working on my online portfolio
+- 👨‍💻 Currently studying for my final exams

-- 💼 I recently Joined Quicksite.guru as a volunteered React platform developer
+- 💼 I amm currently a Fullstack Developer at  Quicksite Guru

 - 👶 I was born and raised in Vietnam